 If your employer or prospective employer provides matching or profit-sharing contributions to your retirement plan, the vesting schedule dictates when that money becomes yours.
-It could happen all at once when you reach a certain amount of service with the company, e.g., 2 years of service, or in increments, e.g., 20% after one year of service, 40% after two and so on.
+It could happen all at once when you reach a certain amount of service with the company, e.g., two years of service, or in increments, e.g., 20% after one year of service, 40% after two and so on.

 A bonus can be great until circumstances, perhaps out of your control, cause it to shrink or disappear.
 As you consider the green-ness of other pastures, it's important to make sure you're doing an accurate comparison of pay.

 Honestly, I've always read that word -- "schemes" -- and thought, "I've got to use it."
 There's nothing negative about this form of employee benefit, but it can vary widely from employer to employer and should be considered as you compare opportunities.

-- Group life insurance.
 According to the life insurance marketing and research firm LIMRA, 48% of workers only have life insurance provided by their employer.
 Don't lose sight of this as you contemplate a move.
 What are your conversion options with your current group plan?
 What does your prospective employer offer?
 Is it time to look at a commercial policy that isn't tied to your employer?

 This is such a personal perspective.
 At my age, I didn't see a lot of value when USAA began to offer benefits for adoption and in vitro fertilization.
 However, I'm sure it was an exciting offering for a lot of folks.
 My point?
 Carefully evaluate benefits, what they cost, the elements you use and include all of that in your decision matrix.

 Yes, there is a lot that goes into life-altering decisions like the ones workers across the country are making every day.
-A lot of evidence points to compensation as a factor in seeking change, but not necessarily THE factor.
+A lot of evidence points to compensation as a factor in seeking change, but not necessarily the factor.
 As you or those you love contemplate a big move, ensure it's a logical decision based on what's important, now and into the future.